YodasMyDad/ZauberCMS/Notes.md

 IMPORTANT!!
 DO NOT WORRY ABOUT UI/UX!!!
 JUST MAKE WORK, THIS IS A POC!

 #### POC to finish
-navigation contenttypeproperty (Like umbNav package) rating property with stars material icon picker property (Use thr icon picker on contenttypes)
+Hide From Navigation (umbracoNaviHide) - Think about added to content navigation contenttypeproperty (Like umbNav package) rating property with stars material icon picker property (Use thr icon picker on contenttypes)